Office of the Superintendent of Financial Institutions

-The financial position and funding requirements of the pension plan with and without the reductionFootnote 19
+The financial position and funding requirements of the plan with and without the reductionFootnote 21

-A demonstration of the ongoing ability of the plan to meet the minimum funding requirements of the PBSA by stress testing key assumptions such as the discount rate and the expected return on assets
+A demonstration of the ongoing ability of the plan to meet the minimum funding requirements of the PBSA.
+This should include stress testing key assumptions such as the discount rate and the expected return on assets

 A statement specifying whether any affected members, former members, or other persons entitled to benefits under the plan are subject to provincial jurisdiction, and if so, specify which provincial jurisdictions

-OSFI requires that the following documentation be prepared and filed when a request for authorization of a Reducing Amendment is made under paragraph 10.1(2)(a) of the PBSA:
+OSFI requires that the following documentation be prepared and filed as part of the administrator’s application for the authorization of a Reducing Amendment under paragraph 10.1(2)(a) of the PBSA:

-A completed Authorization Request Form for Amendments Reducing Benefits that provides the rationale for the Reducing Amendment, details of other options considered, an assessment of the plan's long term viability, and other requested information
+Authorization Request Form for Amendments Reducing Benefits must be completed.
+It contains the rationale for the Reducing Amendment, details of other options considered, an assessment of the plan’s long-term viability, and other requested information

-For all negotiated contribution plans, documentation supporting that the plan meets the definition of a negotiated contribution planFootnote 21
+For negotiated contribution plans, documentation supporting that the plan meets the definition of a negotiated contribution planFootnote 8

 Please ensure that copies of the plan text and every document that creates or supports the plan or the pension fund, as well as all amendments to these documents, have been filed with OSFI as required under the PBSA.
 OSFI may request an up-to-date consolidation of the plan text and any amendments.